Exploring new physics contributions to $CP$ violation in $\tau^- \to K^-\pi^0\nu_{\tau} $: Effective Hamiltonian and the differential decay width of decays

-where $\lambda(x,y,z)$ is given by $\lambda(x,y,z) = x^2+y^2 +z^2 -2 xy -2 xz -2 yz$, $S_\text{EW}=1.0194$~\cite{Marciano:1985pd,Marciano:1988vm,Braaten:1990ef} accounts for the electroweak running down to $\mtau$ and Non vanishing direct CP asymmetry in the decay rate requires the presence of two types of phases, the weak CP violating phases and the strong CP conserving phases.
+The differential decay width is given as where $\lambda(x,y,z)$ is given by $\lambda(x,y,z) = x^2+y^2 +z^2 -2 xy -2 xz -2 yz$, $S_\text{EW}=1.0194$~\cite{Marciano:1985pd,Marciano:1988vm,Braaten:1990ef} accounts for the electroweak running down to $\mtau$ and It should be noted that Eq.(\ref{decay_width}) above and Eq.(12) of Ref.\cite{Cirigliano:2017tqn} are inconsistent only by a factor $1/2$ due to the presence of extra factor $1/\sqrt{2}$ in the hadronic matrix elements, Eqs.(\ref{vec},\ref{f2},\ref{f3}), compared to their corresponding ones listed in Eq.(10) in Ref.\cite{Cirigliano:2017tqn}.
+This is due to the difference of the final states $K^-\pi^0$ and $\bar K^0\pi^-$ in our work and in Ref.[11] respectively.
+In the isospin symmetry limit, the form factors of $\tau^-\to K^-\pi^0\nu_\tau$ are not equal to their corresponding ones in the decay mode $\tau^-\to \bar K^0\pi^-\nu_\tau$ \cite{Finkemeier:1996dh}.
+Rather, they are related by a simple Clebsch-Gordan factor $1/\sqrt{2}$ as given in Eqs.(4,8) in Ref.\cite{Finkemeier:1996dh}.
+These parameterizations had been adopted in our previous studies in Refs.\cite{GodinaNava:1995jb,Delepine:2006fv}.

+Non vanishing direct CP asymmetry in the decay rate requires the presence of two types of phases, the weak CP violating phases and the strong CP conserving phases.
 The weak CP violating phases can be generated in the Wilson coefficients upon existence of complex couplings.
 On the other hand, the strong CP conserving phases originate from the phases in the form factors expressing the matrix elements of the hadronic currents.

 Breit-Wigner forms are used to parameterize the contributions of the different resonances dominating the scalar and vector hadronic currents.
 As a consequence, form factors originating from these currents can be expressed as a summation of Briet-Wigner forms.
 Previous studies of CP asymmetries in $\tau\to K \pi \nu_\tau$ decays, for instances Refs.\cite{Delepine:2006fv,Devi:2013gya}, adopted the assumption that the form factor $B_T(s)$ has no strong phases.
 However, this assumption is incorrect as argued in Ref.\cite{Cirigliano:2017tqn}.
 As shown in Refs.~\cite{Ecker:1988te,Ecker:1989yg}, spin-$1$ resonances can be described equivalently by vector or antisymmetric tensor fields .
 Hence the same resonances $K^*(892)$ and the $K^*(1410)$ that dominate the Briet-Wigner forms in $f_+(s)$ will appear in $B_T(s)$ as well \cite{Cirigliano:2017tqn}.
 It should be noted that, this conclusion can be derived by analyzing the unitarity relation for the form factors as shown in details in Ref.\cite{Cirigliano:2017tqn}.
 Thus, we conclude that $B_T(s)$ has a strong phase that should be taken into account in the calculations of the CP asymmetry.